haydenmcfarland/python-twitch-api/README.md

 - Functional
 - Function parameters are the same as outlined in the Twitch API v5 Reference.
 - Function names are similar to Twitch API v5 Reference
-- All function calls return the JSON objects
+- All function calls return JSON objects

 ## Install